javascript-studio/schema/README.md

 ## Schema API

-The schema created by `schema(spec)` is a function that validates the given value.
-It throws a `TypeError` if invalid, and returns the given value if valid.
-For `object` and `array`, the schema also allows to create proxy objects that validate reading from the object and assigning values:
+The schema created by `schema(spec)` is a function that throws a `TypeError` if the given value does not match, and returns the value otherwise.
+For `object` and `array`, the schema also allows to create proxy objects that validate reading, assigning and deleting properties:

 - `reader = mySchema.read(data)`: Creates a schema compliant reader for the given data.
 If the given data does not match the schema, an exception is